 Print media is still a leading force.

-Technology is evolving and audiences want new ways to digest information.
-This often leaves print media as a forgotten format.
+Technology within the media world is constantly evolving and audiences are looking for new ways to digest information more easily.
+This can often leave print media as a forgotten format.

-We recognise that print media is still a powerful tool to engage audiences through our work with Medical Communications, Healthcare and Pharmaceutical organisations.
-In fact, our data demonstrates that through congress and events print media out-performs digital in terms of actively engaging delegates.
+At TMC we recognise that print media is still a powerful tool to engage audiences, regularly utilising this medium through our work with Medical Communications, Healthcare and Pharmaceutical organisations.
+Results and data from recent projects within events forums demonstrate that print media out-performs digital when focusing on the active engagement of delegates.
+Our daily newspapers at ESMO Congress’s across Europe, for example, received exceptional responses.

-This information is why it is crucial to evaluate your audience as part of your communications plan.
+The understanding of this changing audience proves why it is crucial to evaluate your demographic as part of your communications plan.

 The aim of your communications will always remain the same.
 To raise awareness of who you are, what you do, and why you do it.
 To build relationships and to develop a positive reputation in the eyes of your target market, you need to reverse engineer their experience.